Cornerstone-04/CSC112/README.md

 ## Assignment 2

 - Modify assignment 1 in such a way that the user can use it for as many customers as possible without shutting down the program.

+## Exercise 1

+- Write a function that determines the number of days in February, given that only leap years have 29 days in Feb, otherwise it's 28 days.

+## Exercise 2

+- Write a function that changes a 24-hour time format to a 12-hour format.

+## Assignment 3

+### Question 1

+- Write a C++ program that computes the area and perimeter of any time of parallelogram of choice.
+- Define separate functions for the computation of the area and perimeter.

+### Question 2

+- Write a C++ function that computes the standard deviation of four scores, and write a function to call it.